ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-LocalStack for Snowflake: Developing and Testing locally - <a href="https://medium.com/@pandeysudhendu/localstack-for-snowflake-developing-and-testing-locally-37c55c4cb5d8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimizing build process to Minimize TIBCO BWCE container size - <a href="https://medium.com/@shahenshaikh786/optimizing-build-process-to-minimize-tibco-bwce-container-size-240114a81d4b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudhendu`**
+✍️ **posted by `Shahenshaikh`**

-<blockquote>In this blog post, we’ll introduce LocalStack for Snowflake, explore its features, provide code samples, and discuss its advantages…</blockquote>
+<blockquote>We have observed that the default base image script provided uses Debian image, which creates large memory footprint.</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>